Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Preliminaries

 \subsection{Problem Formulation}

-We formalize jailbreak detection as an out-of-distribution recognition problem that can make use of both benign and malicious training samples.
+We formalize jailbreak detection as an out-of-distribution recognition problem that can utilize both benign and malicious training samples.
 Let $\mathcal{X}$ denote the space of all possible prompts (text, images, or multimodal combinations), and let $f: \mathcal{X} \rightarrow \mathbb{R}^d$ represent a feature extractor that maps prompts to $d$-dimensional representations derived from the intermediate layers of the target LVLM.

 We assume access to \textbf{benign training data}: $\mathcal{D}_{\text{benign}} = \{x_i\}_{i=1}^{N_b}$, where $x_i \sim P_{\text{benign}}(\mathcal{X})$, and \textbf{malicious training data}: $\mathcal{D}_{\text{malicious}} = \{x_j\}_{j=1}^{N_m}$, where $x_j \sim P_{\text{malicious}}(\mathcal{X})$.
 Both datasets are drawn from diverse sources to capture the heterogeneity of real-world usage.